Skip to main content

 nutrient mobility

 Additionally, taking leaf tissue samples can be a very useful tool.
-From previous literature, adequate Fe should be between 59–169 parts per million (ppm) of the leaf, and Mg should be within 0.25%–0.81% for vegetative plants.
+From previous literature, adequate Fe should be between 59–169 parts per million (ppm) of the leaf.
+Mg should be within 0.25%–0.81% for vegetative plants.
 While these values will vary slightly based on cultivars and growing conditions, they can be a good range to start with.

 For a more comprehensive look at nutrients Click Here